yura182/guitar-repair-service-spring/README.md

 Use http://localhost:8080/ to view website

-To stop and delete containers run - "docker-compose down" If you wanted to delete all images run - "docker rmi -f $(docker images -q)"
+To stop and delete containers run - "docker-compose down" If you want to delete all images run - "docker rmi -f $(docker images -q)"
 ```

 Live preview http://ec2-3-133-119-217.us-east-2.compute.amazonaws.com:8080